Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 ## Run from a package file

-When you deploy to your App Service in any way other than Run from Package, your files are deployed to `D:\home\site\wwwroot` in your app (or /home/site/wwwroot for Linux apps).
-Since the same directory is used by your app at runtime, it's possible for deployment to fail because of file lock conflicts, and for the app to behave unpredictably because some of the files are not yet updated.
+When you deploy to your App Service in any way other than Run from Package, your files are deployed to `D:\home\site\wwwroot` (or `/home/site/wwwroot` on Linux apps).
+Since the same directory is used by your app at runtime, it is possible for a deployment to fail because of file lock conflicts, and for the app to behave unpredictably because some files were not yet updated.

-In contrast, when you run directly from a package, the files in the package are not copied to the wwwroot directory.
-Instead, the ZIP package itself gets mounted directly as the read-only wwwroot directory. **This removes a hard dependency on File System & Storage access**.
-This has a significant impact on the app's availability and performance as for example your app will be resilient against File System failovers.
+In contrast, when you run directly from a package, the app files are not copied to the `wwwroot/` directory.
+Instead, the .zip file itself is mounted directly as a read-only directory. **This removes a hard dependency between the app instance and the shared File System**.
+This has a significantly increases the app's availability and performance.
+For example, your app will be resilient against File System failovers.
 There are several other benefits to running directly from a package:

 - Eliminates file lock conflicts between deployment and runtime.
 - Ensures only full-deployed apps are running at any time.